A Hands-On Immersion in Oaxaca's Culture & Embroidery Traditions

 • Create

-new works including creating your own idea of a sketchbook to record new techniques and directions for your own art practice.
+new works including creating your own idea of a sketchbook to record new techniques and directions for your art practice.

 • Miriam Campos , Artist & Tour/ Workshop Co-Leader